 Where did you learn how to make websites?

 I got all my webdesign knowledge by putting online tutorials into action until my eyes turned square.
 I encourage you to just start with a simple site, practice makes perfect ^_^.
 You’ll get a long way by reading/watching tutorials and don’t give up too soon.
 It’s true when they say that you learn from your mistakes.
 Also Google is your friend here.
 Good luck!

 What camera do you use?

-For the past couple of years I’ve been using a Canon EOS 450D, aka Digital Rebel XSi.
-To be honest I’m still using the kitlens and often shoot in automatic mode, so I’ve still got a lot to learn.
-I usually shoot my pictures on a large piece of paper near a window on a sunny day.
-Afterwards I’ll touch and brighten them up by using Photoshop.
+Up to 2017 I’ve been using a Canon EOS 450D, aka Digital Rebel XSi.
+Nowadays I’m using a lighter Olympus OM-D E-M10 camera with the 14-42mm + 40-150mm kit lenses.
+The Olympus M.Zuiko Digital 25mm f/1.8 is high on my wishlist, so that I can also shoot in low light conditions (a.k.a.
+Winter).
+I usually shoot the objects on a large piece of paper near a window on a sunny day.
+Afterwards I’ll touch and brighten them with photo editing software.

 Who or what are those cute dolls you used to collect?